dhis2/training-docs/content/tracker_use/tg_event_reports_and_linelist.md

 ### Create a line list using COVID-19 Surveillance Case Based program in the Line List App

-In this demo we will create a line list using a COVID -19 Surveillance Case Based program.
+In this demo we will create a line list using the COVID -19 Surveillance Case Based program.

 You can open the existing line list "Patient Line List - Temp Evalulation/Travel History"